-The EWO is responsible for tracking, monitoring and intervention for students who are persistently absent to school.
-They should make regular home visits to families where the attendance of the child is 90%, below 90% or in danger of falling below 90%.
+The EWO is responsible for tracking, monitoring and intervention for students who are severely and persistently absent to school.
+They will prioritise home visits to families where the attendance of the child is 90%, below 90% or in danger of falling below 90%.
+They have an additional responsibility for tracking and monitoring the attendance of severely absent students; those with an attendance of below 50%.
 This is a key role for the liaison between external agencies and the school.